Australia at the Winter Olympics: Speed skating

 Short track speed skating has provided the country with many firsts.
 Australia won its first World Championships in a winter sport when their relay team won the 5,000 m race in 1991, which was hosted in Sydney.
 However, they crashed at the 1992 Olympics when the discipline was introduced and failed to win a medal, and all of the individual competitors finished in the bottom half of the field.
 They recovered to post a series of strong performances in Lillehammer in 1994.
 The short track relay yielded Australia's first Winter Olympic medal, a bronze.
 The Australians also did well individually; all four representatives finished in the top 13 in at least one of their races, and in the top half in six of their eight events, including top-ten finishes for Steven Bradbury and Richard Nizielski.

 Former Australian short-track speed skater Tatiana Borodulina.

 Bradbury won Australia's first winter gold medal in Salt Lake City in 2002, when he was the "last man standing" in the 1,000 m event.
 Five men and Emily Rosemond competed in short track in 2006.
 Rosemond placed 12th in the 1,000 m, but none of the others managed to pass the first round.
 From 1994 to 2006, Bradbury (three times in 2002) and Rosemond have been the only two Australians to finish in the top half of the field, and the men's relay team has missed the final on every occasion.
 In 2010, the sole male racer Lachlan Hay was eliminated in the first round, while the sole female, Tatiana Borodulina made the semifinals in two events, placing 7th and 11th.

 Team ice sports

 Australia has competed once in ice hockey, in 1960.
 The team lost every game, placing last out of nine countries.
-Australia has not competed in curling as an official sport at the Olympics, but has competed in it as a demonstration sport, placing seventh in 1992.
-These are the only times that Australia has competed in team sports involving ball-like objects.
+Australia competed in curling as a demonstration sport, placing seventh in 1992.
+Australia competed in Olympic curling for the first time in the mixed doubles event at the 2022 Winter Olympics, represented by Tahli Gill and Dean Hewitt, who finished tenth with a 2–7 round-robin record.